HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 touch ~/.bash_profile; open ~/.bash_profile
 ```

-This will open a file known as `.bash_profile`, where you can copy and pase the following line
+This will open a file known as `.bash_profile`, where you can copy and paste the following line

 ```
 export PATH="desired_installation_path/vchdfe/bin:$PATH"